PCJohn/dip-spectral/README.md

 Code to reproduce results in the paper.

-**Usage**
+**Dataset**

-Download images from Table 2 here: http://www.cs.tut.fi/~foi/GCF-BM3D/index.html Save these images in a folder called data/
+Download images from Table 2 here: http://www.cs.tut.fi/~foi/GCF-BM3D/index.html.
+Save these images in a folder called data/

 Generate noisy images: